TownOfBrookline/test_general_bylaws/ARTICLE 03/ARTICLE 03.04.md

 office of the Town Clerk and for at least five years in the Public Library and every Branch thereof, available for inspection by all interested persons.

+In lieu of the mailing requirement in paragraph 1 above, the Board of Selectmen may, at the request of any person listed above send the report electronically.

+### SECTION 3.4.6 TOWN MEETING RESOLUTION NOTICES

+If a resolution adopted at a Town Meeting calls for notice to be sent to any person or entity whether public or private, then, unless otherwise specified in the resolution, the Town Clerk shall prepare and send such notice by U.S. mail, with a copy to the principal petitioner(s) by electronic mail, within 30 days after the dissolution of such Town Meeting.